Echo suppression and cancellation: Operation

-The primary challenge for an echo canceller is determining the nature of the filtering to be applied to the far-end signal such that it resembles the resultant near-end signal.
+The primary challenge for an echo canceller is determining the response characteristics of the filter to be applied to the far-end signal such that it resembles the resultant near-end echo.
 The filter is essentially a model of speaker, microphone and the room's acoustical attributes.
 Echo cancellers must be adaptive because the characteristics of the near-end's speaker and microphone are generally not known in advance.
 The acoustical attributes of the near-end's room are also not generally known in advance, and may change (e.g., if the microphone is moved relative to the speaker, or if individuals walk around the room causing changes in the acoustic reflections).
 By using the far-end signal as the stimulus, modern systems use an adaptive filter and can converge from providing no cancellation to 55 dB of cancellation in around 200 ms.

-Until recently echo cancellation only needed to apply to the voice bandwidth of telephone circuits.
-PSTN calls transmit frequencies between 300 Hz and 3 kHz, the range required for human speech intelligibility.
-Videoconferencing is one area where full bandwidth audio is used.
-In this case, specialized products are employed to perform echo cancellation.

-Because echo suppression has known limitations, in an ideal situation, echo cancellation alone will be used.
-However, this is insufficient in many applications, notably software phones on networks with long delay and meager throughput.
-Here, echo cancellation and suppression can work in conjunction to achieve acceptable performance.
+Echo cancellation alone may be insufficient in many applications.
+Echo cancellation and suppression can work in conjunction to achieve acceptable performance.

 Quantifying echo

 Echo is measured as echo return loss (ERL).
-This is the ratio, expressed in decibels, of the original and its echo.
+This is the ratio, expressed in decibels, of the original signal and its echo.
 High values mean the echo is very weak, while low values mean the echo is very strong.
 Negative indicate the echo is stronger than the original signal, which if left unchecked would cause audio feedback.

 The performance of an echo canceller is measured in echo return loss enhancement (ERLE), which is the amount of additional signal loss applied by the echo canceller.
 Most echo cancellers are able to apply 18 to 35 dB ERLE.

 The total signal loss of the echo (ACOM) is the sum of the ERL and ERLE.